 Whereas here I had a slightly more active day but a bad night’s sleep and, in particular, I went to bed late and didn’t get enough deep sleep. #NotAGoodDay

 With a quick glance, you can easily see the areas you need to address in your life.
 I’ll go through these ‘contributors’ in a minute but two final things to note are that

-- Oura provides you with resources to understand what the contributors are for poor SLEEP, ACTIVITY and READINESS eg what exactly is DEEP sleep and what might be, from the previous image, ‘Latency’.
-And how do you change them (Oura’s online resources explain the contrbutors)
+- The Oura health tracker ring provides you with resources to understand what the contributors are for poor SLEEP, ACTIVITY and READINESS eg what exactly is DEEP sleep and what might be, from the previous image, ‘Latency’.
+And how do you change them (Oura’s online resources explain the contributors)

 - The ability to look at the trends in all the contributory factors.
 Oura has a powerful tool that lets you view any single contributory factor against another as a trend over time – this might indicate specific causes OR it might indicate that your night of bad REM sleep was part of a more regular weekly trend.

 As an example, here I quickly looked at a trend of my deep sleep compared to my total sleep and activity/readiness scores.